xfronske/MusicApp_uni/README.md

 This project is written in ELM.
 So if you do not have ELM installed on your device go do that [here](https://guide.elm-lang.org/install/elm.html).

-## 2. Clone Project
-- Open a Folder where you want to save the project and then clone it from GitHub

-`git clone https://github.com eremia2001/elm-music-player.git `

-## 3. Start the Project
+Then you want to clone this repository by navigating to your desired destination in your Terminal and cloen this code with `git clone https://github.com/xfronske/MusicApp_uni.git`

-With `elm reactor` you can start the project on a server at [http://localhost:8000]()
+Finally to start the project with ELM Reactor wich opens a local server at [http://localhost:8000]() `elm reactor`

 NOTE: Redirect URIs are only for localhost yet!